h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     This ROC gives an Area Under the Curve or AUC of **.8535**.
 The AUC tells us that the model can separate the survivor class with an accuracy of **85.35**%.

-    Learn more about the ROC Curve on the next self-paced course:[ Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/self-paced-course-1b-machine-learning-experiment-scoring-and-analysis-financial-focus).</br>
+    Learn more about the ROC Curve on the next self-paced course:[Machine Learning Experiment Scoring and Analysis - Financial Focus](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-financial-focus).</br>
     </br>

     **c.** **Prec-Recall: Precision-Recall Graph**</br>